-This term generally relates to all kinds of solid or liquid waste generated at the time of extraction of raw materials, processing of raw materials into final products and from other human activities.
-This practice is intended to decrease adverse effects of harmful waste on the health of human beings as well as the environment.
+Waste Management is basically all those activities, which are required to manage waste from its beginning to the final disposal.
+Waste Management majorly includes things like the collection, transport, treatment, and the ultimate disposal of waste with a high level of monitoring and regulation.
+This term generally relates to all kinds of solid or liquid waste generated at the time of extraction of raw materials, processing of raw materials into final products, and other human activities.
+This practice is intended to decrease the adverse effects of harmful waste on the health of human beings as well as the environment.

 However, if you want to become Waste Management Officer (WMO) or someone who is responsible for making all the big decisions, you will surely require a professional degree in a relevant subject.
-The primary roles and responsibilities of professionals in India are managing or handling of entire nation’s waste on a daily basis and disposing of in the most convenient way.
+The primary roles and responsibilities of professionals in India are managing or handling of entire nation’s waste on a daily basis and disposing of it in the most convenient way.

 Undergraduates Courses: Those, who are considering their career, should have to complete their 10+2 in Science stream with Chemistry, Mathematics, Biology, and English as compulsory subjects.

-Post Graduate Courses: If you want to do higher studies in Waste Management, then you should have completed your Bachelors in Waste Management, Environmental science, Environmental Engineering, Chemistry or Civil Engineering.
+Post Graduate Courses: If you want to do higher studies in Waste Management, then you should have completed your Bachelor's in Waste Management, Environmental science, Environmental Engineering, Chemistry, or Civil Engineering.

-• you should first complete your 10+2 in science stream with preferable subjects such as Chemistry, Mathematics, Biology, and English with good marks.
+• you should first complete your 10+2 in the science stream with preferable subjects such as Chemistry, Mathematics, Biology, and English with good marks.

 • If you want to stand away from the crowd and get a slight edge over the rest of the candidates, you may go with the postgraduate degree courses.

 • Besides studies, you would gain work experience through volunteering programs, which will play a crucial role in improving your chances of getting better opportunities.